Polynomial time decodable codes for the binary deletion channel: Introduction

 To the best of our knowledge, explicit efficiently decodable code constructions were not available for the binary deletion channel for arbitrary $p < 1$.
 We present such a construction in this work.
-Our rate is worse than the $(1-p)/9$ achieved non-constructively, but has asymptotically the same dependence on $p$ for $p \to 1$. \begin{theorem} Let $p \in (0,1)$.
-There is an explicit a family of binary codes that (1) has rate $(1-p)/110$, (2) is constructible in polynomial time, (3) encodable in time $O(N)$, and (3) decodable with high probability on the binary deletion channel with deletion probability $p$ in time $O(N^2)$.
-(Here $N$ is the block length of the code) \end{theorem}
+Our rate is worse than the $(1-p)/9$ achieved non-explicitly, but has asymptotically the same dependence on $p$ for $p \to 1$.
+We acknowledge that our code, while explicit and efficient, is not intended to be practical. \begin{theorem} Let $p \in (0,1)$.
+There is an explicit family of binary codes that (1) has rate $(1-p)/120$, (2) is constructible in time $\poly(N)$, (3) encodable in time $O(N)$, and (3) decodable with high probability on the binary deletion channel with deletion probability $p$ in time $O(N^2)$.
+Here $N$ is the block length of the code. \end{theorem}